-Remains of more than 200 children found at site of Indigenous school in Canada
+Remains of more than 200 children found at site of indigenous school in Canada

 More than 150,000 First Nations children were required to attend state-funded Christian schools from the 19th century until the 1970s, as part of a program to assimilate them into Canadian society.

-The children were forced to convert to Christianity, not allowed to speak their native languages, and many were beaten and verbally abused, with up to 6,000 thought to have died.
+The children were forced to convert to Christianity, not allowed to speak their native languages, and many were beaten and verbally abused.
+Up to 6,000 are thought to have died.

 Chief Rosanne Casimir of the Tk'emlups te Secwepemc First Nation said in a press release on Friday that the remains were confirmed last weekend with the help of ground-penetrating radar.